 Services and apps to help with paper reduction

-Here are some services and apps that could help make the changeover easier for you.
-Just remember that once you give your information to an external service (such as Evernote, or files stored within an app), you are not only at the mercy of this company staying in business, but also looking after your data with all the care and security they profess to give.
+Here are some services and apps that can help make an e-centric life easier for you.
+Just remember that once you give your information to an external party, you are not only at the mercy of this company staying in business, but also looking after your data with all the care and security they profess to give.

-Google Drive: Allows you to simultaneously access and work on documents and spreadsheets with your team.
+- Google Drive: Allows you to simultaneously access and work on documents and spreadsheets with your team.

-WeTransfer: Send up to 2Gb of files in a single transfer, for free.
+- WeTransfer: Send up to 2Gb of files in a single transfer, for free.

-Adobe EchoSign (subscription service): An electronic signature solution.
-Upload your document to EchoSign, enter the recipient's email address, then they will receive a copy of the document with a link where they can e-sign.
+- Adobe Sign: An electronic signature solution.
+Upload your document (e.g. quote or contract) to Adobe Sign, enter the recipient's email address, then they will receive a copy of the document with a link where they can e-sign.

 Leave a comment

 A great many agencies have taken a hit to their revenue thanks to COVID-19.
 If they have been exceptionally fortunate, that loss may be only 10%–20%.
 Some agencies have experienced up to 100% revenue loss.
 When faced with what can be a significant and daunting revenue gap, what must be done to get your business back up to speed again and increase sales?